MasaDamdoum/ul1974-ev-battery-repurposing-analysis/README.md

-# EV Battery Test Data Processing

-A MATLAB-based data processing pipeline for automated loading, concatenation, and visualization of electric vehicle (EV) battery test data.

-This project processes multi-part battery cycling experiments (e.g., P1/P2 test segments), automatically appends time-series data, and generates continuous current–voltage profiles for individual battery cells.
-The workflow is designed for scalability across multiple battery sets and test conditions.
+# MATLAB Pipeline for UL 1974 Evaluation of Repurposed Li-Ion Batteries

+This project provides a MATLAB-based data processing pipeline for analyzing charge–discharge test data of repurposed lithium-ion batteries evaluated under the **UL 1974 standard**.
+The workflow is designed to handle multi-stage test procedures (e.g., P1 and P2) defined in UL 1974, append fragmented datasets into continuous timelines, and generate current–voltage profiles suitable for safety, performance, and second-life assessment.

+The data structure and processing logic are aligned with publicly available UL 1974–based experimental datasets for repurposed **LiFePO₄ (LFP)** battery cells, enabling consistent analysis of charge/discharge behavior, rest periods, and load conditions used in repurposing qualification.

 ---

 ## Motivation

-Battery cycling and aging experiments often generate fragmented CSV files across multiple test stages and datasets.
-Manual loading and plotting is time-consuming and error-prone.
+As large numbers of electric vehicle batteries reach end-of-life, **battery repurposing** has emerged as a critical pathway to reduce environmental impact and recover residual value.
+Although many retired batteries retain a significant portion of their original capacity, their safe and reliable reuse requires standardized evaluation.

+**UL 1974** defines industry-recognized procedures for assessing the safety and performance of repurposed battery cells, modules, and packs, including controlled charge–discharge cycling, rest periods, and stress conditions.
+However, datasets generated under UL 1974 are often fragmented across multiple test stages and stored in complex folder and file naming formats, making analysis inefficient and error-prone.

-This project addresses that problem by:
+This project was developed to:
-- Automatically locating battery test folders
+- Support analysis of battery test data generated according to UL 1974 procedures
-- Dynamically handling inconsistent naming conventions
-- Appending multi-part test data into a single continuous timeline
+- Automatically handle multi-part test segments (e.g., P1 and P2)
-- Generating publication-ready plots
-- Saving processed results in fast-loading `.mat` structures
+- Enable consistent visualization of charge–discharge behavior for repurposed cells
+- Provide a reusable, scalable tool for second-life battery research and engineering workflows

+The pipeline facilitates faster interpretation of UL 1974 test data and supports model development, valid

 ---